dartanidi/ha-addons/README.md

 Currently, this repository includes:

-- **MediaFlow Proxy for Home Assistant**:  high-performance proxy server for streaming media, supporting HTTP(S), HLS, and MPEG-DASH with real-time DRM decryption.
+- **EasyProxy for Home Assistant**:  high-performance proxy server for streaming media, supporting HTTP(S), HLS, and MPEG-DASH with real-time DRM decryption.

   - More add-ons coming soon!